A safe place.

-Our free Senior Placement Service helps families and health care professionals sort through the options for senior care, including home health-care companies, group homes, assisted living and skilled nursing facilities.
+Our no cost Senior Placement Service helps families and health care professionals sort through the options for senior care, including home health-care companies, group homes, assisted living and skilled nursing facilities.

 For 35+ years, our not-for-profit agency has cared for elderly people who have chronic and serious illnesses.
 We can help match individuals with the appropriate level of care in an environment that feels right to the patient and the family.

-The Senior Placement Service helps families find appropriate care for their loved ones at no cost to either the family or the companies or facilities to which referrals are made.
+The Senior Placement Service provides no cost help to families seeking appropriate care for their loved ones.
 The service acts as a neutral third-party to help meet the medical and social needs of all seniors, regardless of whether they are Hospice of the Valley patients.
 This service is made possible by donated funds.